 Thus, 2020 is largely becoming a reflection of 2019 outturns.
 The year started with an economy reeling from a carryover of 2019 economic meltdown exacerbated by fuel shortages, foreign currency shortages, depreciating local currency and biting power cuts.

 As such, the odds for the current years’ economic prospects are unsurprisingly bleak and it highly looks like a replay of 2019.
 The persisting power cuts coupled with fuel and foreign currency shortages will continue chalking productivity and GDP is likely going to contract further or simply improve in the negative.

-The country is also facing possibly the worst drought in over forty years and this would further expand government’s expenditure as there is need to import grain to address the ever growing threat of food insecurity.
+The country is also facing possibly the worst drought in over forty years and this would further expand government’s expenditure as there is need to export grain to address the ever growing threat of food insecurity.